aws-samples/hyperledger-on-kubernetes/eks/README.md

 You have a number of options when creating the Kubernetes cluster in which you'll deploy Hyperledger Fabric:

 * The easiest option is to use eksctl to create an AWS EKS (Elastic Container Service for Kubernetes) cluster.
-Note that eksctl creates an EKS cluster with worker nodes in public subnets.
-For production use you'll probably want your worker nodes in private subnets, so use the method below to create a production-ready EKS cluster.
+Note that eksctl is a moving target: initially it created an EKS cluster with worker nodes in public subnets.
+From v.01.9 it supports private subnets using the `--node-private-networking` flag.
+For production use you'll probably want your worker nodes in private subnets, so you can use the eksctl feature just mentioned, or use the method below that follows the AWS documentation to create a production-ready EKS cluster.
 * You can create an EKS cluster following the instructions in the AWS documentation at: https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html
 * You can use KOPS to create a cluster: https://github.com/kubernetes/kops
 * Or you can use an existing Kubernetes cluster, as long as you can SSH into the worker nodes